 Students must achieve a passing grade "C" in all level courses in order to progress within the program.
-Students who repeat a Theories course are required to show clinical competency in order to progress.
+Students who must repeat a theory or clinical course will be required to complete competency courses as deemed necessary by that level.
+At a minimum, students who repeat a Theories course are required to show clinical competency in order to progress.
 Students who repeat Practicum are required to show theoretical competency in order to progress.
 Students who have a break in enrollment of more than 12 months must prove competency in the most recent semester of nursing classes completed.